anotherRedbeard/apimdemo-environment/iac/bicep/README.md

     az deployment group create --resource-group <resource-group-name> --name apim-base-with-network-deployment --parameters ./iac/bicep/create-base-apim-with-networking.dev.bicepparam
     ```

+#### Create AI Package with networking options

+- `create-ai-package-with-networking.bicep` is the main template to create an AI package with networking options (Vnet and subnet).
+These options are applied for my demos so there may be some automation pieces missing for me to be able to demo them in the Portal..
+- **What's Included:**
+  - Developer sku of API Management
+  - VNet
+  - 3 Subnets (/24 for APIM, AppGw, and Private Endpoint)
+  - Petstore API added during deployment
+  - AI Services and Models (if specified in the parameters file)
+  - Log Analytics workspace for monitoring

+- **Command to deploy via bicep:**

+    ```bash
+    az group create --name <resource-group-name> --location <location>
+    az deployment group create --resource-group <resource-group-name> --name ai-package-with-network-deployment --parameters ./iac/bicep/create-ai-package-with-networking.dev.bicepparam
+    ```

 #### Create workspace-enabled APIM instance with networking

 - `create-ws-enabled-apim-with-networking.bicep` deploys a Premium SKU API Management instance with: